|

 in the thinking process section.

-power of the cloud comes from the belief that there are no conflicts in
+the cloud comes from the belief that there are no conflicts in nature – only

-The assumptions “hide” under each of the arrows in the diagram.
-Let’s
+assumptions “hide” under each of the arrows in the diagram.
+Let’s draw

 supervisor’s area.